 EAGB Announces Key Staff Appointments

-(Baltimore, Md.) – The Economic Alliance of Greater Baltimore (EAGB) is pleased to welcome new staff members: Susanne Forno as marketing director, Carol Meek as office & programs administrator and Nick Henninger as research & data analyst.
+(Baltimore, Md.) – The Economic Alliance of Greater Baltimore (EAGB) is pleased to welcome new staff members: Susanne Forno as marketing director and Nick Henninger as research & data analyst.

 Forno joins the EAGB as marketing director, overseeing marketing and communications strategy and execution.
 Forno is responsible for the EAGB monthly newsletter Region On Point, marketing collateral, social media, the website and more.
 Previously, she was the communications director for the Baltimore County Chamber of Commerce helping to promote, grow and sustain a diverse and healthy business community in the Baltimore region.
 Formerly, Forno held various positions at Comcast Cable, most recently working with municipalities across the Maryland-Delaware Region.